Citizens Bank Park Food:

 At their Citizens Bank Park location, you can get the classic cheesesteak, adorned with that venerable Cheez Whiz and with or without fried onions (Philadelphians shorten “with onions” to simply “wit”, for some reason).
 And it’s perfectly good, if somewhat overpriced as all ballpark food is.
 But you can get a cheesesteak at any number of joints in Philly—try that roast pork sandwich.

 The roast pork sandwich comes with sharp provolone and an optional and very garlicky broccoli rabe.
-They’ll usually throw in a hot pepper too, but be careful with this—I wouldn’t eat one of the peppers after they’d been sitting for a few innings (I speak from experience).
+They’ll usually throw in a long hot pepper too, but be careful with this—I wouldn’t eat one of the peppers after they’d been sitting for a few innings (I speak from experience).
 For an extra buck or two you can get extra broccoli rabe, an extra pepper or a cheese cup (which is usually used for the curly fries).

 What do you put on this?
 Well I would say barbeque sauce if you can find it—and the next time I go to a Phillies game, I promise I’ll look for some!
 (You could probably find some at Bull's BBQ nearby.)
 The sandwich is plenty tasty without any additional condiments, though.
 It is salty, as you can imagine; so you should have a drink of some kind with it.